The idea of the challenge

 5. Lightning system, including front and rear lights.

-7. Multitool to service your bicycle.
+11. Multi-tool to service your bicycle.

-In case of big technical problems
+In case of major technical problems

-The participants’ tracking system is used to check their routes, but not to ensure their safety.
+The participants’ location tracking system is used to check on their routes, but not to ensure their safety.
 The maximum tolerance for not following the route is 30 meters, knowing that GPS signal can be inaccurate sometimes.